bplaat/neva-processor/README.md

 - More flags and jump instructions like: jump if less signed (for more flexibility)
 - Direct access to the stack pointer as a register (for more flexibility)
 - Variable instruction length encoding (for smaller code size and better performance)

+I think it would also be nice to make a simple VGA video card / generator for this new processor that can do the following:

+- It outputs a VGA signal
+- It has it's own video ram for fast access
+- It only has text modes with a 8x8 pixel character font with the [Code page 437](https://en.wikipedia.org/wiki/Code_page_437) symbols
+- The character font can be changed
+- Different text mode sizes: 20x15, 40x30, 80x60
+- 4-bit color so 16 different colors in a nice pallet
+- It is connect via a small memory interface with the Neva II processor